cxpartners/sepa-customer-platform/doc/architecture/decisions/0003-authenticate-frontstage-users-azure-b2c.md

 #### Positive
 * 'Out the box' policies maintained by Microsoft
 * Security updates inherited from Microsoft
-* Authentication is potentially availble across multiple Azure tenats (i.e. applications)
+* Authentication is potentially available across multiple Azure tenants (i.e. applications)

 #### Negative
 * User is taken to a separate URL (negatively impacting trust?)